-PayPal also switched from Java to Node.js in 2013 and that resulted in 200ms faster page response time as well as doubled the number of requests their backend could handle per second.
+PayPal also switched from Java to Node.js in 2013 and that resulted in a 200ms faster page response time as well as doubling the number of requests their backend could handle per second.

 GoDaddy’s Website Builder migrated from C# and SQL Server to Node.js CassandraNoSQL and managed to reduce the number of servers tenfold.

-I can go on, but I guess you get the gist.
+I could go on, but I guess you get the gist.

 Benefit 7: Single package manager